 Take a closer look at how the new tax law reshapes U.S divorces, including but not limited to the following:

 - Changes in alimony – According to current laws for divorce judgment entered in 2018, spousal support payments are taxable to the receiving spouse and deductible by the paying spouse.
 The low tax rate for the recipient spouse and the high deduction rate for the payor can save the family unit thousands of dollars.
 But when the New Year arrives with dissolution of marriage judgments entered in 2019 and thereafter, alimony will not be taxable by the supported spouse and deductible by the payor, which will most likely lead to less alimony being paid to the receiving spouse.

-- Changes in family home tax benefits – If you or your spouse plan on keeping the family home after divorce, the new law has reduced deductibles on property taxes and mortgage interest, which makes it more costly to own a home if you become single
+- Changes in family home tax benefits – If you or your spouse plan on keeping the family home after the divorce, the new law has reduced generally potential deductibles on property taxes and mortgage interest, which makes it more costly to own a home if you become single

 - Changes to the dependency exemption for dependent children – Beginning with Tax Year 2018 (April 2019 is tax return due date) and ending with Tax Year 2025 (April 2026 is tax return due date), parents do not get a multiplier of children as a tax deduction.
 The dependency exemptions have been eliminated beginning January 1, 2018.